AlexW00/depthmap-extractor/README.md

 <img width="2880" height="1800" alt="extractor-appstore" src="https://github.com/user-attachments/assets/1787f183-6e0f-4a61-a68a-cdf23fc7a686" />

-A tiny macOS drag-and-drop app that extracts a 16-bit depth map from a photo.
+A tiny macOS drag-and-drop app that extracts a 16-bit depth map from any image.

 Available for free on the [App Store](https://apps.apple.com/de/app/depth-map-extractor/id6757020112).